Brookethorson/README-generator/generateREADME.md

 * [Contact](#contact)

 ## Installation
-To install the necessary dependancies, run the following in console:: test
+To install the necessary dependancies, run the following in console:

 ## Usage
-test

 ## License
 The projects is licensed under: MIT